Ionica (company)

 Ionica was a domestic telecoms provider based in Cambridge, UK, operating between 1995 and 1998.

 Founded in 1991, Ionica offered an alternative technology to British Telecom.
 The Ionica system used a microwave transmitter in order to provide the local loop, thus avoiding reliance on British Telecom for this final link to the consumer.
 The technology, known as Wireless local loop (WLL), was developed in partnership with Nortel.
 However, rising costs and limiting technical factors caused the company to cease trading in 1998.

 Floatation

 The company floated in July 1997 with shares initially trading at 390p.
 At its peak Ionica was valued at over one billion pounds, the first Silicon Fen company to reach that value.

 Goals and technical limitations

-The company’s initial aim was to take twenty percent of the domestic market with offers such as multiple ringing tones and a free second line but the technology used proved to be limited, with heavy rain and local radio transmissions interfering with calls.
+The company's initial aim was to take twenty per cent of the domestic market with offers such as multiple ringing tones and a free second line but the technology used proved to be limited, with heavy rain and local radio transmissions interfering with calls.
 Despite the technology having been used with great success in remote areas of Canada, it proved to be unsuitable in a British urban setting.
 In particular the technology used spectrum at 3.5 GHz, which limited line-of-sight range to the base station and was narrowband, which meant it could not provide broadband Internet access.